 Old Business

-Working Parent Support Group S. Wildes announced that the Working Parent Support Group meets once a month and the next meeting will take place in mid June.
-This group ranges from new parents to parents who’s children are adults.
-It also contains the following sub-groups: blended families, single parents, breast feeding, and fur babies.
-The group will be providing encouragement cards where staff can send other staff members encouraging notes.
+Working Parent Support Group S. Wildes announced that the Working Parent Support Group meets once a month and the next meeting will take place in mid-June.
+This group ranges from new parents to parents whose children are adults.
+Included sub-groups: blended families, single parents, breast feeding, and fur babies.
+The group will provide encouragement cards for staff to send to other staff members .

-Staff Council Feedback Survey Discussion, continued J. Casillas mentioned some ideas for Staff Council to look into regarding some of the reoccurring feedback from the survey.
+Staff Council Feedback Survey Discussion, continued J. Casillas shared some ideas for Staff Council to look into regarding some of the reoccurring feedback from the survey.
 Staff recognition, walking groups, and networking events were brought up for discussion.
 D. Freer stated that enhancing staff awards at convocation would be a great opportunity for Staff Council.
 It was decided that a sub-committee will be formed to take the lead on these ideas at the next meeting.

 Officer Reports

-Chair R. Garcia brought up the Shared Governance Task Force and stated that although S. Brooks volunteered to fill the vacant position on the committee, it needs to be filled by a current sitting member of Staff Council.
+Chair R. Garcia reported that although S. Brooks volunteered to fill the vacant position on the Shared Governance Task Force , the seat needs to be filled by a current sitting member of Staff Council.
 It was m/J. Casillas, s/ K. Hunsaker to have R. Garcia fill the vacant position.

 Vice Chair